 The Huron Small Business Enterprise Centre hosts a series of events throughout the year.
 Check out https://www.huronsbec.ca

 Township of Howick's Economic Development

 The Council for the Township of Howick recognizes and understands that Economic Development initiatives are most effective when business leaders and staff work in a collaborative way to craft and execute strategies.

-The committee will make recommendations to Council on matters that will foster and enhance business retention and expansion in the community.
-The mandate of the Committee shall be to assist Council with their efforts to generate and sustain employment and business investment in the Township of Howick.
+Recommendations will be made to Council on matters that will foster and enhance business retention and expansion in the community, assisting Council with their efforts to generate and sustain employment and business investment in the Township of Howick.